Jenny Klinge

 Jenny Klinge (born 28 November 1975) is a Norwegian politician for the Centre Party.
+She has served as a member of parliament for Møre og Romsdal since 2009, and previously as a deputy member from 2005 to 2009.

+Political career

+Parliament

 She served as a deputy representative to the Norwegian Parliament from Møre og Romsdal during the term 2005–2009.
 She was elected to a full term for the 2009–2013 term.
+She was re-elected in 2013, 2017 and 2021.
 She sits on the Standing Committee on Justice.

+In April 2024, she announced that she wouldn't be seeking re-election at the 2025 election.

+Local politics

-On the local level, she is a former deputy mayor of Surnadal.
+On the local level, she is a former deputy mayor of Surnadal Municipality.

+Political positions

+Circumcision

-In 2012 she stated that male circumcision for religious reasons should be prohibited in the same way that female genital mutilation is.
+In 2012, she stated that male circumcision for religious reasons should be prohibited in the same way that female genital mutilation is.